AEO vs GEO: How to Build a Future-Ready Search Strategy in the Age of AI

 AEO is designed for situations where searchers expect quick, precise answers—often zero-click searches.

-Generative Engine Optimization (GEO) is the optimization discipline tailored for AI-powered generative search engines such as Google Search Generative Experience (SGE), GPT-powered search, Perplexity, Claude Search, and other LLM-driven platforms.
+Generative Engine Optimization (GEO) is tailored for AI-powered generative search engines such as Google SGE, GPT-powered search, Perplexity, and Claude Search.

 • Rich, high-context content